averagehuman/argskwargs.io/src/articles/2016/euclidean-division-python.rst

 The **gcd (Greatest Common Divisor)** function prior to Python version 3.5 is a pure python function found in the standard library's `fractions`_ module.
-It uses a standard
+It uses the common
 algorithm:

 .. code-block:: python